 How do I know if my case is eligible to be sealed?

-- Please see the instructions or review Colorado Revised Statues listed below and my more detailed explanation below:
+- Please see the instructions or review Colorado Revised Statutes listed below and my more detailed explanation below:

 - Sealing of Arrest and Criminal Records: 24-72-308